Frequently Asked Questions

 Greek organizations must be aware of the policies that are enacted by each of the above groups.
 When the above groups have differing policies related to a specific topic, Greek organizations need to follow the strictest policy.

-Questions about the policies that Greek organizations must follow can be directed to Tevis Bryant, Assistant Director of Center for Leadership and Involvement, at firstname.lastname@example.org or Tyler Kitzmiller, Coordinator of Judicial and Mediation Services, at email@example.com.
+Questions about the policies that Greek organizations must follow can be directed to Tevis Bryant, Assistant Director of Center for Leadership and Involvement, at email@example.com or Tyler Kitzmiller, Assistant Director of Judicial Affairs, at firstname.lastname@example.org.

 You may also wish to visit the Clarion University Greek Life page for more information.